0:00 / 0:00

 Sciatica

-Sciatica is pain caused by irritation or pressure on the sciatic nerve, the longest nerve in the body.
-It starts in the lower back, runs through the hips and buttocks, and travels down the legs.
+Pain that travels from the lower back into the buttock and down the leg is often caused by irritation or pressure on the sciatic nerve, the longest nerve in the body.
+This condition is commonly referred to as sciatica.
 This can lead to sharp pain, tingling, numbness, or weakness, usually affecting one leg.

 To diagnose sciatica, a provider will begin with a physical exam to check for pain, reflex changes, or weakness.
 One common test is the Straight Leg Raise, where lifting the leg while lying down may trigger shooting pain.
 If needed, imaging tests like an X-ray, MRI, or CT scan can help identify herniated discs, bone spurs, or nerve compression.
 In some cases, an EMG (electromyography) may be used to test nerve function.